Introduction to this FAQ

 Controllers determine how and why Personal Data is Processed.
 Processors Process Personal Data on behalf of, and under the instructions of, the Controller.

 Our Customers are Controllers of the Personal Data Processed for Assessments and Predictions and we act as a Processor on behalf of our Customers in providing the Services.
-This is because we, Crystal Project, and the Crystal Platform, only Process the Personal Data collected and used for Assessments and Predictions when instructed to do so by our Customers (including via the Users) for the purpose of providing our Services.

 Crystal Project acts as a Controller for certain Personal Data of Users to allow Crystal Project to, for example, manage and maintain User Accounts.
 Crystal Project may also act as Controller in relation to very limited data about Assessment Respondents who are Users when those Users choose to publicly publish their own ‘verified’ Personality Profiles and the Crystal Project then uses those Personality Profiles for its own communication purposes.
 Our Privacy Policy (crystalknows.com) has more information on how we Process and use Personal Data when we act as Controller.

-For further information about Crystal Project’s data related and privacy practices, please email [email protected].
+For further information about Crystal Project’s data related and privacy practices, please email hello@crystalknows.com.
 We also have a dedicated information security resource who ensures our adherence to the GDPR.

 The table below sets out subject matter and duration of the Processing by Crystal Project on behalf of its Customers, the nature and purpose of the Processing, and the types of Personal Data Processed and categories of Data Subjects.